TranPhucVinh/C/Kernel/Device driver/README.md

 In Linux, every device is identified by two numbers: a **major number** and a **minor number**.
 When accessing a device file, the major number selects which device driver is being called to perform the input/output operation.
 The major number is used by the kernel to identify the correct device driver when the device is accessed.
 The role of the minor number is device dependent, and is handled internally within the driver.

 For instance, the i.MX7D has several hardware UART ports.
-The same driver can be used to control all the UARTS, but each physical UART needs its own device node, so the device nodes for these UARTS will all have the same major number, but will have unique **minor numbers**.
+The same driver can be used to control all the UARTs, but each physical UART needs its own device node, so the device nodes for these UARTS will all have the same major number, but will have unique minor numbers.